 - ANTH 305 Anthropology of Space and Place

 - ANTH 335 Special Topics in Public Anthropology

 - ANTH 370 Special Topics in Cultural Anthropology

 - ANTH 399 Independent Study

-- The Registrar’s Assistant (Quiet and Tireless Record Keeping): Saul Martinez ’24 at the Antioch College Office of the Registrar in Yellow Springs, Ohio
+- The Registrar’s Assistant (Quiet and Tireless Record Keeping): Martinez ’24 at the Antioch College Office of the Registrar in Yellow Springs, Ohio

 - Noah Yasgur ’19 at Community Solutions

 - Art, Interview, Translations: Tibble ’22 at the U.S. Holocaust Memorial Museum in Washington, D.C.